 - level®, a multi-attribute furniture Certification Program for BIFMA e3-2012 Sustainable Furniture Standard and FEMB Sustainability requirements for office and non-domestic furniture for indoor use.Initial accreditation: October 2010 and November 2018, respectively.

 - Food safety auditing conducted on behalf of GlobalG.A.P standards (crops base: fruit & vegetables, combinable crops), including Option 1 V4.0 (single and multi-sites), Option 2 V4.0 (groups), Mexico GAP V4.0, and Harmonized Produce Safety Standard V1.0 (HPSS).
 Initial accreditation: August 2011, December 2015, November 2012, and December 2015, respectively.

 - Indoor Air Quality for SCS' proprietary Indoor Advantage™ and Indoor Advantage™ Gold and FloorScore®.
 Initial accreditation: March 2009.

-- Auditing against the Chain-of-Custody for Forest Products Australian Forestry Standard AS 4707:2014.
+- Auditing against the Responsible Wood Chain of Custody for Forest Products Certification.
 Initial accreditation: July 2016

 - Food safety auditing conducted on behalf of PrimusGFS, including Good Agricultural Practices (GAP), Good Manufacturing Practices (GMP), Food Safety Management Systems (FSMS) and Hazard Analysis Critical Control Points (HACCP) scopes.
 Initial accreditation: July 2016